 When he puts it down on the table you feel so much lighter.
 You sit across from him and you both stare at your heavy heart on the table.

 It does not look the way that you thought it would.
-You were prepared for something heart-shaped, or at worst some blood and guts, but what sits in front of you is more like a large, matted bundle of string.
+You were prepared for something heart-shaped, or at worst some blood and gore, but what sits in front of you is more like a large, matted bundle of string.
 It’s like when you pull a clump of hair from a shower drain, except every strand is a different colour.
 You had no idea there were so many colours.

 The Fortune Teller tuts.
 “My, my,” he says.
 “I haven’t seen a heart in this much of a tangle for a while.
 You’ve tied yourself in knots.”